Simple Meal Prep Tips for Families on the Go

 Here are a few simple ways to prep:

-• Cook a protein ahead of time (chicken, ground meat)
+• Cook a protein ahead of time that you can either reheat for dinner or throw on a salad (chicken, ground meat)

 • Chop once, eat twice—need onions for more than one meal?
 Chop it all at once and save what you need for later in the week